Steps for a Smooth SOLIDWORKS Design Named User License Renewal

 The software will check your local installation against your roles, and a status bar will pop up.
 If there is a little circle of arrows, this indicates an update is needed.
 Click on this to begin the update process.

-NOTE: If there is also a HotFix installation pending, you may have to carry out this step twice.
+NOTE: If there is also a HotFix installation pending, you may have to carry out this step multiple times.
 Repeat until there is no update icon available on the fly out.

 -

-Once the update is complete, your SOLIDWORKS Connected software should be ready to use!
+Once the update is complete, your SOLIDWORKS Design software should be ready to use!

-(For more detailed instructions for performing this step, please see this blog on updating your SOLIDWORKS Connected installation.)
+(For more detailed instructions for performing this step, please see this blog on updating your SOLIDWORKS Design installation.)

 Why This Is Important:

-Using a mis-matched installation of SOLIDWORKS Connected as compared to your active subscription tier will prevent the software from launching successfully.
-Ensuring the correct license tier is installed ensures access to your new subscription features.
+Using a mis-matched installation of SOLIDWORKS design as compared to your active role tier will prevent the software from launching successfully.
+Ensuring the correct software tier is installed ensures access to your new subscription features.

 Final Checks and Best Practices